xridtech/xridtech.github.io/_portfolio/project3.md

 ---
-title: Project Name
+title: Signature and Logo
-subtitle: Lorem ipsum dolor sit amet consectetur.
+subtitle: Signature and Logo Augmented Reality
 image: assets/img/portfolio/03-full.jpg
 alt:

 caption:
-  title: Finish
+  title: Signature and Logo
-  subtitle: Identity
+  subtitle: Augmented Reality
   thumbnail: assets/img/portfolio/03-thumbnail.jpg
 ---
-Use this area to describe your project.
-Lorem ipsum dolor sit amet, consectetur adipisicing elit.
-Est blanditiis dolorem culpa incidunt minus dignissimos deserunt repellat aperiam quasi sunt officia expedita beatae cupiditate, maiores repudiandae, nostrum, reiciendis facere nemo!
+Project to create augmented reality for signatures and logos so that clients can see more detail and beautiful.

 {:.list-inline}
-- Date: January 2017
+- Date: September 2022
-- Client: Finish
+- Client:  Alrasyid Lettering
-- Category: Identity
+- Category: Art, Augmented Reality